Binance

 (Margin shared between open positions)ISOLATED_MARGIN

-(Margin assigned to a single position)USDT_FUTURE
+(Margin assigned to a single position)USDT_FUTURES

-(USDT or BUSD stablecoins as collateral)COIN_FUTURE
+(USDT or BUSD stablecoins as collateral)COIN_FUTURES

 (other cryptocurrency as collateral)

-Base url overrides
+Base URL overrides

 It's possible to override the default base URLs for both HTTP Rest and WebSocket APIs.
 This is useful for configuring API clusters for performance reasons, or when Binance has provided you with specialized endpoints.